-5.3.2.1 CV for the applicant
+5.3.2.1 Extent of the CV

-All applications must include a CV and a separate list of publications for the applicant.
+The applicant must submit a CV and a separate list of publications.
 The applicant's CV must not exceed 2 A4 pages (including figures, tables, etc.).
-For the applicant, it is also the case that the 2 A4 pages must not exceed 6,000 characters, including spaces, figure texts, formulas, etc. Please note that DFF will always use e-grant's character count as a basis for the decision of whether a document fulfils the requirements or not (see section 5.3 for further information on how the number of characters is counted in e-grant).
+For the applicant CV, it is also the case that the 2 A4 pages must not exceed 6,000 characters, including spaces, figure texts, formulas, etc. The document must not be scanned.

-An automatic validation of the number of pages and number of characters in the submitted applicant CV will be made.
+An automatic validation of the submitted applicant CV will be made, as stated in section 5.3.
+Note that DFF will always use e-grant's character count as a basis for the decision of whether a document exceeds the maximum allowed number of pages and/or characters (see section 5.3 for further information on how the number of characters is counted in e-grant).
 If the CV exceeds the specified limitations on the number of pages or characters, it will be singled out for a manual check.
-Applications where the applicant's CV exceeds the specified size requirements will receive an administrative rejection (see section 6.1).
+Applications where the applicant's CV exceeds the size requirements will receive an administrative rejection (see section 6.1).